FailAcademy/learning/adp-london/_slides/week-05/01-intro-to-meteor.md

 ## Meteor, Atmosphere & NPM

-As Meteor grew in popularity, the benefits of this system were soon overshadowed, by the demand from the JavaScript community at large, for NPM integration.
+As Meteor grew in popularity, the benefits of this system were soon overshadowed by the demand from the JavaScript community at large for NPM integration.
 Most JavaScript developers, especially those building software with Node, use NPM.

 The result is that there are 2 ways of acquiring packages to use with your Meteor Project.